 - Pre-salting the eggs helps them retain moisture and cook up more tender.

 - Pre-salting and draining the tomato prevents it from dumping water into the eggs.

 - Poblano pepper adds a more intense capsicum flavor, without making the dish too spicy.

 The Tex-Mex version of migas—scrambled eggs cooked with chili peppers, onion, and tortilla chips, then served on tortillas with hot sauce—is a hangover killer, but even if you haven't overindulged, it's still a killer breakfast option.

 Vegetable, canola, or peanut oil, for frying

-16 corn tortillas, 8 cut into 1 1/2– by 3/4-inch strips (see note), 8 left whole and warmed in a dry hot skillet just before serving
+16 corn tortillas, 8 cut into 1 1/2– by 3/4-inch strips (see notes), 8 left whole and warmed in a dry hot skillet just before serving

 1 medium Poblano pepper, stemmed, seeded, and finely chopped

-2 serrano chilies or 1 jalapeño, stemmed and finely chopped
+2 serrano chiles or 1 jalapeño, stemmed and finely chopped

 1 medium yellow onion, finely chopped